Fees And Charges

 Where patients request NON-NHS items or services, a Private Fee may be payable and this is explained below.

-This poster lists those fees, which may be payable in advance.
+This page lists those fees, which may be payable in advance.

 THE PRACTICE HAS JOINED OUR HEALTH PARTNERSHIP AND ARE NOW REGISTERED FOR VAT.